 - Allegations regarding another member of staff will be reported to the headteacher - Allegations regarding the headteacher will be reported to the chair of governors

-Where there is a conflict of interest in reporting the allegation to the headteacher, staff will report the concern to the chair of governors.
+Where there is a conflict of interest in reporting the allegation to the headteacher, staff will report the concern directly to the LADO.
+Information regarding the identity of the LADO can be found on the LA's website.